Model-bounded monitoring of hybrid systems: Experimental Evaluation

 \subsubsection{Precision Experiments}

 In the precision experiments, since the result of the procedures presented in \cref{section:algorithm1,section:algorithm2} are the same, we only used \masakiTool{} to evaluate the precision of model-bounded monitoring.
-Since \NAV{} has a nondeterminism in its initial configuration, we randomly generated 100 logs for \NAV{}.
+Since \NAV{} and \UnsafeNAV{} have nondeterminism in the initial configuration, we randomly generated 100 logs for each of them.
+We note that \NAV{} always satisfies the specification while \UnsafeNAV{} may violate it.
+Since the initial configuration of \SharedGasBurner{} is unique and the simulation by Simulink is deterministic, we generated only one log for \SharedGasBurner{}.
 From a dense enough raw log, we generated timed quantitative words $\word$ with constant sampling interval.
-We tried the following 10 sampling intervals: $100, 200, 300, \dots, 1000$ milliseconds. \myparagraph{RQ4: robustness vs. precision} \cref{figure:result:navigation} shows the shortest sampling interval with no false alarms and the robustness for each log of \NAV{}.
-Since the monitored specification is $v_x \in [-1,1] \land v_y \in [-1,1]$, the robustness \ie{} the satisfaction degree of the monitored specification, is the minimum value of $\min\{1 - |v_x|, 1 - |v_y|\}$ in the whole execution in the raw log.
+We tried the following 10 sampling intervals for \NAV{} and \SharedGasBurner{}: $100, 200, 300, \dots, 1000$ milliseconds.
+We tried the following 12 sampling intervals for \UnsafeNAV{}: $50, 100, 150, \dots, 600$ milliseconds. \myparagraph{RQ4: robustness vs.\ precision} \cref{figure:result:navigation} shows the shortest sampling interval with no false alarms and the robustness for each log of \NAV{} and \UnsafeNAV{}.
+Since the monitored specification is $v_x \in [-1,1] \land v_y \in [-1,1]$, the robustness, \ie{} the satisfaction degree of the monitored specification, is the minimum value of $\min\{1 - |v_x|, 1 - |v_y|\}$ in the whole execution in the raw log.
+For \SharedGasBurner{}, the shortest sampling interval without any false alarms is 600 ms and the robustness is 0.

-In \cref{figure:result:navigation}, we observe that when the robustness is small\LongVersion{ \ie{} the execution is close to violation}, model-bounded monitoring tends to cause false alarms with a short sampling interval.
+In \cref{figure:result:navigation}, we observe that when the robustness is small, \ie{} the execution is close to violation, model-bounded monitoring tends to cause false alarms with a short sampling interval.
 This is because when the sampled log is coarse, the overapproximation in the model-bounded monitoring is rough, and near unsafe behavior is deemed to be unsafe.
-This observation suggests the following process to decide a reasonable sampling interval: \begin{ienumeration} \item assume false alarms with small robustness (\eg{} robustness $\leq 0.15$) are acceptable; \item we plot the relationship between the robustness and the shortest sampling interval without false alarms \eg{} \cref{figure:result:navigation}; and \item we decide the sampling interval so that the amount of the false alarms with high robustness becomes reasonably small, \eg{} in \cref{figure:result:navigation}, if the false alarms with robustness $\leq 0.15$ are acceptable, 600 ms is a reasonable sampling interval. \end{ienumeration}
+This observation suggests the following process to decide a reasonable sampling interval: \begin{ienumeration} \item assume false alarms with small robustness (\eg{} robustness $\leq 0.15$) are acceptable, \item we plot the relationship between the robustness and the shortest sampling interval without false alarms, \eg{} \cref{figure:result:navigation}, and \item we decide the sampling interval so that the amount of the false alarms with high robustness becomes reasonably small, \eg{} in \cref{figure:result:navigation}, if the false alarms with robustness $\leq 0.15$ are acceptable, 600 ms is a reasonable sampling interval. \end{ienumeration}